Garrison provides warm welcome through team member orientation initiative

-A break between briefings gives the opportunity for informal meet and greets between attendees at the Team Member Orientation held at the Wiesbaden Entertainment Center on Hainerberg, February 2.
+WIESBADEN, Germany -- For 34 new U.S. Army Garrison Wiesbaden employees, their place of duty was at the Directorate of Human Resources hosted new Team Member Orientation, held at the Wiesbaden Entertainment Center on Hainerberg, February 2.

+The garrison workforce is a large family, and the TMO meeting gave the garrison’s newest teammates the opportunity to meet the USAG Wiesbaden command team and other workforce directors while getting to know the newest faces from across the garrison.

 |Date Taken: